Quadratic Mean-Field BSDEs and Exponential Utility Maximization: Proof: existence and uniqueness

-We are now in a position to state the main result of this section.
-For the reader’s convenience, we restate the theorem below.
-To complete the proof of following theorem, it remains to extend the existence result from Malliavin differentiable terminal conditions to the general bounded case.
-Uniqueness then follows naturally from the stability result established in Theorem \ref{thm: stability}.
+For general case, we can iterate the Step 1 backwards in time to obtain $L^\infty$ bound of $\int_0^T|H_s|^2ds$. \end{proof} We are now in a position to state the main result of this section.
+For the reader’s convenience, we first restate the main theorem below in a simplified setting and then generalize the statement.
+To complete the proof of the following theorem, it remains to extend the existence result from Malliavin differentiable terminal conditions to the general bounded case.
+Uniqueness then follows directly from the stability result established in Theorem~\ref{thm: stability}.